 - DISTANCE and GEOLOCATION are supported in WHERE and ORDER BY clauses in SOQL, but not in GROUP BY.
 DISTANCE is supported in SELECT clauses. - DISTANCE supports only the logical operators > and <, returning values within (<) or beyond (>) a specified radius. - When using the GEOLOCATION function in SOQL queries, the geolocation field must precede the latitude and longitude coordinates.
-For example, DISTANCE (warehouse_location__c, GEOLOCATION(37.775,-122.418), 'km') works but DISTANCE (GEOLOCATION(37.775,-122.418), warehouse_location__c, 'km') doesn't work. - Apex bind variables aren't supported for the units parameter in DISTANCE or GEOLOCATION functions.
+For example, DISTANCE (warehouse_location_c, GEOLOCATION(37.775,-122.418), 'km') works but DISTANCE (GEOLOCATION(37.775,-122.418), warehouse_location_c, 'km') doesn't work. - Apex bind variables aren't supported for the units parameter in the DISTANCE function.
 This query doesn't work.

 '''

 String units = 'mi';

 List<Account> accountList =

 [SELECT ID, Name, BillingLatitude, BillingLongitude

 FROM Account

-WHERE DISTANCE(My_Location_Field__c, GEOLOCATION(10,10), :units) < 10];
+WHERE DISTANCE(My_Location_Field_c, GEOLOCATION(10,10), :units) < 10];

 '''

-For more information, see "Compound Field Considerations and Limitations" in the SOAP API Developer's Guide.
+For more information, see Compound Field Considerations and Limitations in the Salesforce Object Reference.